Food TechConsumer mobile

 Three glaring usability flaws in the original shopping list.

-1. 01Absence of an option to delete one item at a time (deleting cleared the entire category).
+• No option to delete one item at a time (deleting cleared the entire category)

 The redesign elements